solorvox/nonet/README.md

 `git clone https://github.com/solorvox/nonet`

 Then `cd nonet` and run `./install.sh`.
 The script will require sudo to copy the iptables boot script and create the system group.
 You may decline the boot script installation but the system group is required.

-If you decide to install the boot script, a **logout** is required for the script to be loaded in the system.
+A **logout** is required for your user account to have access to the new nonet group after installation.

 # Manual installation
 Create a system group nonet, remove the password and add the current user to the group list.

 Copy `nonet` into your $PATH somewhere like the `$HOME/bin` directory and ensure it is marked as executable using `chmod +x nonet`.

 You can install the provided iptables boot script to `/etc/NetworkManager/dispatcher.d/pre-up.d/nonet` so it is run for each reboot.
-If you decide to install the boot script, a **reboot** is required for the script to be loaded in the system.
+If you decide to install the boot script, a **reboot** is required for the boot script to be loaded in the system.

 # Usage
 `nonet ping www.google.com`